nhsconnect/gpconnect-messaging/pages/integration/integration_mesh.md

 The [MESH API](https://nhsconnect.github.io/spine-mesh/) is a simple REST HTTP API which enables message senders to send messages through MESH.
 Please refer to the [MESH API](https://nhsconnect.github.io/spine-mesh/) specification for details.

-When using the MESH endpoint lookup service, the Mex-To HTTP header is populated according to following syntactic conventions.
+When using the MESH endpoint lookup service, the Mex-To HTTP header is populated according to the following syntactic conventions.

 `<GPPROVIDER>[delimiter]<Nhs No>[delimiter]<d.o.b>[delimiter]<Surname>`

-The underscore `_` character is used as the delimeter.
+The underscore `_` character is used as the delimiter.

 Date of birth is specified in `DDMMYYYY` format.